TheMightyAmondee/CustomTokens/README.md

 PassOutCount | 0 | The number of times the player has passed out, either from exhaustion or it reaching 2AM

 ### Special Order data
-Since Special Orders don't have an id like quests they are recorded in the save file using a unique key as shown in the table below.
-The mod will return this unique key for each Special Order completed in the SOKeysCompleted token
+Since Special Orders don't have a number id like quests they are recorded in the save file using a unique string as shown in the table below.
+The mod will return this unique string as an ID for each Special Order completed in the SOKeysCompleted token

 ID | Special Order Name
 ----|------------------